 The Tribunal may establish a Code of Conduct for Representatives setting out expectations for the conduct of representatives appearing before the Tribunal, whether or not they are required to have a licence under the Law Society Act.

 If a representative refuses or fails to comply with the requirements of this Practice Direction or the Code of Conduct for Representatives, the Tribunal may comment on or take official notice of such behaviour.
-In noting this behaviour, the Tribunal will remind the representative that such behaviour may result in the representative being suspended from appearing before the Tribunal for a specified period of time or may result in a referral to the Law Society of Upper Canada.
+In noting this behaviour, the Tribunal will remind the representative that such behaviour may result in remedial action, including a temporary or permanent suspension from appearing before the Tribunal or a referral to the Law Society of Upper Canada.

-If the conduct is serious, or if there is a pattern of behaviour that continues over time without the representative being able to provide a reasonable explanation for his/her behaviour, the Tribunal Chair may suspend the representative from appearing at the Tribunal or the conduct may be referred to the Law Society of Upper Canada.
+If the conduct is serious, or if there is a pattern of behaviour that continues over time without the representative being able to provide a reasonable explanation for his/her behaviour, the Tribunal Chair may take remedial action, including a temporary or permanent suspension from appearing at the Tribunal or a referral to the Law Society of Upper Canada.
 The representative will be given notice and an opportunity to make submissions to the Tribunal Chair.